Before we talk about what an AMH test is, I think it is important for women to understand the basics of female fertility.

 - Research shows that the size of the pool of growing follicles is heavily influenced by the size of the pool of remaining primordial follicles (microscopic follicles in “deep sleep”).

 With increasing female age, the size of their pool of remaining microscopic follicles decreases.
 Likewise, their blood AMH levels and the number of ovarian antral follicles visible on ultrasound also decrease.
-To learn more about age and fertility, read Dr. Marcy Maguire’s blog: What Is a Woman’s Age for Peak Fertility and When Does Fertility Begin to Diminish?

-What are normal AMH levels?
+What AMH is:

 Interpretation of anti-mullerian hormone levels